Fabo011/aws-solution-architect-helper/02_Wording/wording.md

 IOPS                        | Input Output Per Second on-premises                 | Local servers, home servers, your PC, own data center.
 TB                          | Terabyte
+Single point of failure     | A component or element in a system that, if it fails, can cause the entire system to stop working or become unavailable.